nacler-83/trivia-api/README.md

 ## General Introduction
-A simple API in python flask with authentication handled via Auth0.
-Returns data in JSON format.
+Capstone project for Udacity Full Stack Developer Nanodegree.
+Project is an API using Flask, written in python and leverages Auth0 for endpoint authentication.
+API returns data in JSON format.
 Leverages flask-migrate for database migrations.

-## Running Locally
+## Running Locally and Installing Dependencies
 To run the app locally, follow these steps:
 * clone the repo
 * `cd app`